 Server=TCP:18.104.22.168:6001 ; Redux

 [TEAMSPEAK REDBARON3D SERVERS]

-Wolf’s Spielweise server has been serving up classic Island Server wars for over 10 years.
-The number of players is small but consistent, and every single Saturday at 4PM Eastern U.S. time, Allied and German sides square off to take turns bombing, defending targets, cutting off enemy in dogfights and having a ton of fun without fail.
+Cameljock’s “War @ 4” server serves up classic Island wars with a carefully selected target list to optimize the “chess game” aspect.
+The dynamic selection changes things every week and it is ALWAYS a hot, fun war.
+The number of players is small but consistent, and every single Saturday at 4PM Eastern U.S. time, Allied and German sides square off to take turns bombing, defending targets, cutting off enemy protecting their targets or pursuing yours in dogfights and having a ton of fun without fail in always hot wars.

-More later, but come join either side, unless one side is short and needs you to balance it out.
-Come fly Saturday @ 4PM Eastern U.S. time in Spielweise server.
+Come join either side, unless one side is short and needs you to balance it out.

 Italian Alps and Northern Italy Farmland WWI battlefield